joonassandell/portfolio/README.md

 - `bun run build`: Build the application
 - `bun run preview`: Build the application and preview it locally
 - `bun run start`: Start the application in production mode.
 The application should be build first.
-- `bun run create:component`: Create a new component skeleton to `components/` directory
+- `bun run create:component <ComponentName>`: Create a new component skeleton to `components/` directory

 Read about environment variables from [.env.development](.env.development).